 Strategizing is the plan of attack.
 It should be created from the perspective of the customers so that you cover the appropriate aspects.
 This part takes into account multiple factors to boost the impact of the PR plan by estimating the proper time for product launch and marketing programs.

 10. Difference between strategy and tactics:

-Strategy and tactics are two different parts of PR plan.
+Strategy and tactics are two different parts of the PR plan.
 For instance, a strategy could be to promote the new additional building to the company.
-The tactics will be staging a ribbon cutting ceremony, inviting the local media, sponsoring snacks for potential customers, inviting government officials etc.
+The tactics will be staging a ribbon cutting ceremony, inviting the local media, sponsoring snacks for potential customers, inviting government officials, etc.